 Another consideration in the severity of charges is packaging.
 Cocaine usually comes in little baggies.
 Regardless of size, carry more than one bag, and you face ‘possession with intent to distribute,’ or ‘intent to deliver’ charges.
 Authorities will assume that if you have more than what appears to be for personal use, you are likely to be selling or distributing the drug to others.

 The amount of pure cocaine in your stash is also a determining factor in the level of charges assessed.
 Before distributing cocaine, dealers will often ‘cut’ their supply with another powdered substance.
 Baking soda is one example.
 What this does for the dealer, is it allows him to bulk up his supply and turn a higher profit.
-Authorities assume, and rightly so, that the purer a packet of cocaine is, the closer it is in the ‘supply chain’ to the source.
+Authorities assume that the purer a packet of cocaine is, the closer it is in the ‘supply chain’ to the source.
 This assumption could also indicate that the possessor is closer to the original dealer, and because of this, the defendant’s sentencing could be stiffer for cocaine possession.

 Additionally, the higher the purity of the cocaine, the more likely you are to stand trial at the Federal level, rather than the Local Level.
 Cases decided at the federal level are more severe, and no one wants Federal Drug Charges on their record.
 Chad has over 18 years of experience successfully defending cocaine charges in Rhode Island.
 Put his experience to work for you.